jitsi/handbook/docs/dev-guide/ljm-api.md

 title: lib-jitsi-meet API (low level)
 ---

-You can use Jitsi Meet API to create Jitsi Meet video conferences with a custom GUI.
+You can use the Jitsi Meet API to create Jitsi Meet video conferences with a custom GUI.

 ## Installation